 Broad form insurance

-Broad form insurance is a very limited liability-only coverage for one named driver.
+Broad-form insurance is a minimal liability-only coverage for one named driver.
 This coverage is usually the least expensive option but often does not meet state minimum requirements.
 Please ensure you will meet your state’s minimum auto insurance requirements before considering broad form insurance.

 Low-income car insurance: Is affordable auto insurance even possible?